ManavTyagi2029/Adrishta-Hackathon-Template/README.md

 #### Technical Description
-* What technologies/versions were used
+* What technologies/versions were used<br/>
 Flask <br/>
-Inbuilt module SQLite3 database of Python using flask Python
+Inbuilt module SQLite3 database of Python using flask<br/>
+Python
 HTML
 CSS